foundersandcoders/learn-qunit/README.md

 Writing solid unit tests and well-tested code:

 - helps improve the quality of the code
-- breaks down a problem and code into small manageable pieces that can be reusable in other parts of the application or other   applications all together
+- breaks down a problem and code into small manageable pieces that can be reusable in other parts of the application
 - can prevent future changes from breaking functionality.

 ## What is Qunit?